infinitum1984/FreeVK/README.md

 </p>

-Proxy WebView for VK.Change the proxy settings and enjoy the work of the social network.
+Proxy WebView for VK.
+Change the proxy settings and enjoy the work of the social network.

 ![Download apk](app/release/app-release.apk)